pytroll/python-bufr/doc/source/install.rst

 config.<OS><_compiler><architecture>.
 Notice that for the default compiler the _compiler will be an empty string.

-You will need to edit the file and add the option '-fPIC' to the CFLAGS and FFLAGS variable.
+You will need to edit the file and add the option *-fPIC* to the CFLAGS and FFLAGS variable.

 If you do not know which file to edit the build_library script prints it out,